6 Ways to Support Independence At Home

-During this difficult time, many elders are vulnerable, isolated, alone and likely afraid.
-Together we can keep them safe and encourage a sense of community, despite social distancing.
+Many elders are vulnerable, isolated, alone and often feel afraid.
+Together we can keep them safe, encourage a sense of community, and quell their fears.

-We have put together a list of activities that your clients can engage with to help them maintain their independence.
+We have put together a list of activities that your clients or family members can engage with to help them maintain their independence.
 Each activity supports a different area of independence: cognitive, physical, financial, emotional, social and purpose.

 COGNITIVE